SR-G/current-cost-forwarder/README.md

        Debug mode
        Default: false
     --device, -d
-       Device name to use, e.g., /dev/hidraw0.
-If not provided, the first /dev/hidraw will be used
+       Device name to use, e.g., /dev/ttyUSB0.
+If not provided, the first /dev/ttyUSBx device will be used
         --pid
        The PID filename.
 Default is current directory, file current-cost-forwarder.pid